-Revised MHL § 33.07 sets forth a requirement that OMH Facility Directors seek to establish a Medicaid qualifying trust (or similar device) for a beneficiary who receives a lump-sum retroactive payment (as specifically defined in paragraph 2 of § 33.07(e)) when receipt of such payment places their eligibility for governmental benefits at-risk.
-This requirement is a natural extension of the Balzi-Brogan process/procedures and OMH has developed guidelines to identify the situations when a trust is mandated and how it may be created.
-A system has been implemented to gather information and report the receipt of lump sums and windfall payments received by a Facility Director as representative payee to designated staff within OMH Central Office before any billing takes place.
+MHL § 33.07 requires that OMH Facility Directors seek to establish a Medicaid qualifying trust (or similar device) for a beneficiary who receives a lump-sum retroactive payment (as specifically defined in paragraph 2 of § 33.07(e)) when receipt of such payment may cause the individual to be ineligible for governmental benefits.
+OMH has developed guidelines to assist in identifying and managing lump sum retroactive benefit awards and windfall payments to ensure review by appropriate staff within OMH Central Office before any billing takes place or a decision is made as to whether OMH is required to seek to establish a Medicaid qualifying trust.
 Each case is unique and the entirety of the beneficiary's circumstances is reviewed extensively.
-Billing procedures that address the management of ongoing monthly benefit payments, as well as lump sums received due to administrative delay, have been developed and disseminated to Patient Resource Office staff.
+Billing procedures that address the management of ongoing monthly benefit payments as well as lump sums received due to administrative delay have been developed and disseminated to Patient Resource Office staff.

-Section Three: The Use of Federal Benefits by OMH Facility Directors Acting as Representative Payee from July 1, 2015 to June 30, 2016
+Section Three: The Use of Federal Benefits by OMH Facility Directors Acting as Representative Payee (July 1, 2016 - June 30, 2017)

-From July 1, 2015, through June 30, 2016, OMH Facility Directors acted as representative payee for Social Security benefits for approximately 2,257 individuals receiving both inpatient and residential services from OMH.
-The total amount of federal benefits received during this period was \$17,005,212.93.
-Of that amount, \$15,630,717.92 was applied to the cost of the patients' care and treatment, with \$1,374,495.01 allocated to the patients' personal accounts for discretionary spending.
+From July 1, 2016, through June 30, 2017, OMH Facility Directors acted as representative payee for Social Security benefits for approximately 2,223 individuals receiving both inpatient and residential services from OMH.
+The total amount of federal benefits received during this period was \$ 17,278,478.73.
+Of that amount, \$ 14,848,881.03 was applied to the cost of the patients' care and treatment, with \$ 2,429,597.70 allocated to the patients' personal accounts for discretionary spending.

-Attached is a chart (Exhibit B) which shows the disposition of monthly federal benefits received by OMH Facility Directors as representative payees for the individuals residing in state-operated programs.
-The report includes total funds, the amount billed for care and treatment, and the amount expended for personal needs for approximately 2,257 individuals.
+Attached is a chart which shows the disposition of monthly federal benefits received by OMH Facility Directors as representative payees for the individuals residing in state-operated programs.
+The report includes total funds, the amount billed for care and treatment, and the amount expended for personal needs for approximately 2,223 individuals.

 Of the more than \$17 million in benefits received, there is one case within the reporting period which involved benefits which met the statutory definition in § 33.07(e) of a "lump sum retroactive benefit" for which OMH is required to seek the creation of a Medicaid qualifying trust.
+Two additional cases may qualify upon further investigation.